mspass-team/mspass/docs/source/user_manual/graphics.rst

   plt.plot(t,d_shifted.data)
   plt.show()

-Similarly, one way to plot a :py:func:`mspasspy.ccore.seismic.Seismogram` object is the following with subplots:
+Similarly, one way to plot a :py:class:`mspasspy.ccore.seismic.Seismogram` object is the following with subplots:

 .. code-block:: python